 If you guessed that a 12-string bass might sound great in a two-piece band, you would be right!
 Amy Humphrey has included the 12 on several songs on the latest album of her band Clatter, a bass / drums alternative rock duo with her husband / drummer, Joe Hayes.
-Amy is a fingerstyle player which is unusual in the 12-string bass world, and she demonstrates a mastery of the instrument's full range of sonic possibilities.
+Amy is a fingerstyle player and she utilizes the instrument's full range of sonic possibilities.
 In addition to breaking new ground in her innovative use of multiple amps / bass effects, Amy's addition of the 12-string bass makes Clatter the biggest-sounding duo anywhere.
 Thanks for taking the time to chat with us, Amy!

 I have three Waterstones; a TP-1 34" Black, a 34" Trans Green and a 32" White.
 Since the 34" and 32" sound so different in tone I don't have a preference over one or the other; they just fit in their own niche.
 I do play the 34" on more songs on the new CD, though; it just seemed to work better for those particular songs.
 I just got the green bass with two pickups (my black one has only one) but a hand injury has prevented me from trying it out yet.
 I'm looking forward to hearing how it compares to the other two!